antx-code/pocx/README.md

 # pocx
-A Simple, Fast and Power poc engine tools was built by antx, which support synchronous mode and asynchronous mode.
+A Simple, Fast and Powerful poc engine tools was built by antx, which support synchronous mode and asynchronous mode.
 ## Install

 ```bash